There’s more to a car battery than meets the eye.

 When To Use a Starting Battery?

-They are also your best choice for classic cars or any vehicle with low electric or electronic power demands.
+A starting battery is also your best choice for classic cars, vintage cars, antique cars or any vehicle with low electric or electronic power demands.

 What Is a Deep Cycle Battery?